lowpolyneko/nekop2p/docs/design.md

 elements in an `HashSetDelay` from `delay_map`, which provides a `HashSet` with expiring entries given a `ttl` (default $10$ seconds).

-Queries are recursively propggated with a `ttl` argument, with zero as its base-case.
-When a node encounters a `query` with a non-zero `ttl`, the request is propogated by connecting to all the neighbors of the node stored in `self.neighbors: Vec<SocketAddr>` and sending a query with `ttl - 1`.
+Queries are recursively propagated with a `ttl` argument, with zero as its base-case.
+When a node encounters a `query` with a non-zero `ttl`, the request is propagated by connecting to all the neighbors of the node stored in `self.neighbors: Vec<SocketAddr>` and sending a query with `ttl - 1`.
 This is continued until the `ttl` becomes zero, which then back-propagates the result of the index query back to the original caller, cascading up the call-stack while